 “Wilderness Parks are nature parks which are specially designed to protect an area of land and/or water, support natural processes, species and habitat; and where human activities are primarily passive (e.g. hiking, nature interpretation and appreciation), and do not compromise ecological function.” …Halifax Regional Municipality

-The only land recognized as being actually added to what will make up the regional park is the Hobson Lake block, purchased by Halifax Regional Municipality (HRM) in January, 2018.
-No improvements such as trail construction have been made to that block.
+The only land recognized as being actually added to what will make up the regional park is the Hobson Lake block, purchased by Halifax Regional Municipality (HRM) in January, 2018; the Barrett lands purchased in 2019; and the Armco property, also added in 2019.
+No overall park planning is known to be underway and no improvements such as trail construction or improvements have been made to any of these properties.
 HRM’s description and status of the proposed, regional park can be found here.

 The WA is roughly divided into two parts, one formalized in 2009, the other in 2015 as in the two maps below.
 A new map was released in January, 2019.
 Administration of the WA is the responsibility of Nova Scotia Environment.
 Yet to be determined is how the two lead organizations (HRM & NS Environment) will coordinate the management of the total area.